 We will copy the requested imagery to either the DVDs or drive and ship them back.

 Scheduling a Copying or Viewing Appointment

-Due to the time consuming nature of copying tapes, we require requests of more than 20 hours of tape-based video be copied by the requester at our Monterey location.
-If this is the case, an Archive staff member will contact you after receiving the Request Form to schedule a time.
+Due to the time consuming nature of copying tapes, we may require requests of more than 20 hours of tape-based video be copied by the requester at our Monterey location.
+If this is the case, the CUIA archivist (email@example.com) will contact you after receiving the Request Form to schedule a time.
 Note that copying tape takes an equal amount of time to its length.
-We will provide the equipment necessary to view the tape and copy them, but we do require that you bring your own tapes to copy the video onto
+We will provide the equipment necessary to view the tape and copy them, but we may require that you bring your own archival media.

 If you lack the equipment necessary to view tape-based imagery but require it for your work, we have a viewing station available at the Archive that you may use to conduct your video observations.
-If you require use of the video workstation, please indicate so on your request form and an Archive staff member will contact you to schedule viewing appointments.
+If you require use of the video workstation, please indicate so on the request form and we'll arrange the viewing appointments.